 The academic department and program structure has been established in order to accomplish the philosophy and mission, vision, and values of the College.
-This structure may be changed with input from members within the department(s) and as approved by the Cehancellor.
+This structure may be changed as approved by the Cehancellor.

 D.8.2 Department Chairpersons

 Academic departments are led by a Ddepartment Cehairperson.
 The Ddepartment Cehairperson reports to the Ddivision Ddean.
 The selection and responsibilities of this position are outlined in the College's Aadministrative Pprocedures.